 Borrower hardships can happen.
 Genworth’s Homeowner Assistance Program is ready to assist you in finding solutions that help keep people in their homes.
-Genworth offers delegation for most workout options.
+Genworth offers delegation for most workout options under these program parameters.
 Monthly reporting is required.

 Workout Program Options